axesup/combate/Dev-Setup:-Vagrant.md

 ## Running CodeCombat

-Once the VM is up and running, change directory in your Terminal window to where you cloned CodeCombat, run `scripts/vagrant/npm run dev` in order to start `brunch` (watches client files) and `nodemon` (watches server files):
+Once the VM is up and running, change directory in your Terminal window to where you cloned CodeCombat, run `scripts/vagrant/npm run dev` in order to start `webpack` (watches client files) and `nodemon` (watches server files):

 * Git Bash:
   * `path/to/your/project$ scripts/vagrant/npm.sh run dev`